 Arlington County's most recent General Land Use Plan, adopted in February 2020, incorporates a longstanding county focus on high-density development in rapid-transit corridors.
 A central goal is to concentrate development within three major transportation corridors, including the Rosslyn-Ballston Metro line.
-Ballston itself is being revitalized as a new "downtown center" for Arlington, with a mix of residential, office, hotel, and retail facilities, according to the plan.
-The highest density uses, including high- and medium-density housing, are to be "within walking distance of Metro stations."
+Ballston itself is being revitalized as a new "downtown center" for Arlington, with a mix of residential, office, hotel, and retail facilities, according to the plan (see appendix B, Sources Used): "Throughout the R[osslyn]-B[allston] Corridor, the General Land Use Plan concentrates the highest density uses within walking distance of Metro stations; tapers densities, heights, and uses down to the existing single-family residential neighborhoods [fig. 1]; and provides for a mix of office, hotel, retail, and residential development."
+According to the 2020 zoning map (see appendix B), areas near the Ballston Metro are zoned for the highest density uses, including high-density and medium-density housing.
+By contrast, neighborhoods zoned for single-family units are farther away, with densities tapered "down to the existing single-family residential neighborhoods" like Arlington Forest.